Is Loving Yourself Being Selfish ?

 Therefor, self-love means giving and receiving at the same time.
 In other words, self-love means having a relationship with yourself and with others that has compassion, kindness, patience, tolerance, and curiosity.
 However, It does not mean that you are so nice to yourself that you never take accountability or responsibility for mistakes you make — “Oh, well, I really love myself and think I’m great, so that couldn’t possibly be my fault!”
 Self-love is about giving yourself grace and forgiveness when you inevitably make mistakes.
 It also doesn’t mean that you are arrogant, or even worse — a narcissist; “I am better than everyone else, and everyone should work to satisfy my needs.”
 It is about believing in yourself and trusting yourself and your intentions.

-According to psychologists, following are some of the main attributes of self-love:
+According to psychologists, following are some (and not all) of the main attributes of self-love:

 - Forgiving your self (as well as others)